jgottula/WinBtrfs/README.txt

 WinBtrfs — Readme/FAQ

-Last updated 2011.06.15
+Last updated 2011.06.16

-NOTE: WinBtrfs is NOT EVEN CLOSE to a finished product, and is not yet ready for use by most users.
-See the project status question below for more details.
+NOTE: WinBtrfs is in NO WAY a finished product and is NOT ready for general use.
+At this time, it should only really be used by people interested in testing, experimentation, or development.
+See [03] below for details.

-What is WinBtrfs?
+[00] What is WinBtrfs?

 WinBtrfs is a Windows driver for the Btrfs filesystem.
 Specifically, it is a read-only filesystem implementation in userspace.

-What is Btrfs?
+[01] What is Btrfs?

-Btrfs is a new Linux filesystem developed by Chris Mason and Oracle Corporation since 2007.
-Licensed under the GNU General Public License (GPL), it is poised to become Linux's primary filesystem in the near future, providing such modern features as copy-on-write snapshots, subvolumes, RAID-like mirroring and striping, and many others.
-In many respects it is similar to ZFS, another nascent filesystem.
+Btrfs is a new Linux filesystem designed by Chris Mason that has been under development by Oracle and the Linux development community since 2007.
+Licensed under the GNU General Public License (GPL), it appears poised to become Linux's primary filesystem in the near future, providing such modern features as copy-on-write snapshots, subvolumes, RAID-like mirroring and striping, incredible scaling, and more.
+Btrfs is often compared to ZFS, another recent filesystem developed by Oracle, and in many respects they are similar, including their copy-on-write and multi-device capabilities.

-Why WinBtrfs?
+[02] Why WinBtrfs?

-I began development on WinBtrfs in early 2011, when I observed that although Btrfs had been in the Linux kernel for a decent amount of the time and the on-disk format was finalized, there was no way to mount a Btrfs volume in Windows.
-Taking after the example of several Windows ext2 and ext3 drivers, I decided to write my own read-only userspace implementation of the Btrfs filesystem so that I, as well as others, could make use of our new Btrfs volumes from Windows.
+Justin Gottula began development on WinBtrfs in May 2011 as a result of the observation that, despite Btrfs having been in the Linux kernel for a long time and the on-disk format having been similarly finalized for a decent amount of time, there was no way to mount a Btrfs volume in Windows, read-only or otherwise.
+This is especially disadvantageous for Linux users who want to dual-boot Windows and still access their Linux data from the Windows side.
+So, the WinBtrfs project was born out of the desire to reduce the cost of adopting Btrfs for individuals with the need to access their Linux filesystems from Windows.

-What can WinBtrfs do right now?
+[03] In its current version, what can WinBtrfs do?
+What can't it do?

-As of 2011.06.15, WinBtrfs will load a Btrfs filesystem (from the command line), display information such as the drive label and free space in the Drive Properties dialog, perform directory listings, and report file information (such as file size and attributes) for individual files.
+As of 2011.06.16, WinBtrfs can load a Btrfs filesystem (from the command line), display information such as the drive label and free space in the Drive Properties dialog, perform directory listings, and report file information (such as file size and attributes) for individual files.
 There is no installer or GUI at this time and files' contents cannot be read.
-WinBtrfs is known to be buggy with large Btrfs volumes at this time, but small test-case filesystems work properly.
+WinBtrfs is known to fail miserably on Btrfs filesystems that contain subvolumes because development on the handling of subvolumes is still a ways down the line.
+Multi-drive volumes will not work at this time.
+Brtfs volumes that were converted from ext4 have not yet been tested, so they most likely do not work with WinBtrfs.

-What dependencies are required for WinBtrfs?
+[04] What dependencies are required for WinBtrfs?

 Building WinBtrfs requires:
 — Microsoft Visual Studio (for greatest ease)